 Pursuant to the Management Services Agreement, we pay CGM a quarterly management fee equal to 0.5% (2.0% annually) of our consolidated adjusted net assets.
 We accrue for the management fee on a quarterly basis.
-For the year ended December 31, 2018, we incurred approximately \$44.3 million in expense for these fees compared to \$32.7 million for the corresponding period in 2017.
-The \$11.6 million increase in the year ended December 31, 2018 is principally due to the increase in consolidated net assets resulting from the acquisition of Foam Fabricators in February 2018, and the add-on acquisitions by our businesses that occurred throughout 2018.
+For the year ended December 31, 2019, we incurred approximately \$37.0 million in expense for these fees compared to \$43.4 million for the corresponding period in 2018.
+The \$6.4 million decrease in the year ended December 31, 2019 is principally due to the sales of Manitoba Harvest in the first quarter of 2019 and Clean earth in the second quarter of 2019.
+Concurrent with the June 2019 sale of Clean Earth, CGM agree to waive the management fee on cash balances held at the Company, commencing with the quarter ended June 30, 2019 and continuing until the quarter in which the Company next borrows under the 2018 Revolving Credit Facility.